 30 July 2020 - Join TEQ's CEO Leanne Coddington from the Capricorn Caves to hear the feedback from around the state as she embarks on the first part of a road trip to meet with industry stakeholders, hear concerns and share TEQ's strategy.

-9 July 2020 - In the latest instalment of TEQ's Industry Update Series, TEQ's CEO Leanne Coddington is enthusiastic about the opportunities ahead for Queensland's tourism industry as the state's border reopens tomorrow (except to Victoria) and TEQ's Good To Go campaign kicks-off interstate.
+9 July 2020 - TEQ's CEO Leanne Coddington is enthusiastic about the opportunities ahead for Queensland's tourism industry as the state's border reopens tomorrow (except to Victoria) and TEQ's Good To Go campaign kicks-off interstate.

 7 June 2020 - TEQ's CEO Leanne Coddington talks about the newly launched 'Good to Go' campaign to drive intrastate tourism.
 The campaign, which aims to inspire Queenslanders to explore the very best of their own backyard, will target holiday visitors and those travelling to reconnect with family and friends.

 15 May 2020 - TEQ, in partnership with the Department of State Development, Tourism and Innovation and Queensland Tourism Industry Council (QTIC) hosted a live industry update for tourism and events businesses.
-A dedicated page has been established to address the hundreds of questions raised during the session, and also lists where in the recording you can skip forward to in order to listen to each speaker.
+A dedicated page has been established to address the hundreds of questions raised during the session.

 30 April - TEQ Board member James Dixon talks about what it might look like coming out the other side from an operator's perspective.
 He considers some of the impacts of social distancing, future changes to the distribution system and the opportunities that the domestic market have to offer.